 Wood burning stoves can also be fully disassembled or compressed to a smaller size.
 Round wood stoves pack down to a third of their assembled size, while rectangular stoves can be packed flat.
 They also come with their own mesh bags or containers for easier storage.

 Wood stoves are a convenient source of light and heat

-Another advantage to using wood-burning camp stoves is that you don’t have to go through the hassle of making a huge campfire whenever you need to prepare meals or boil hot water.
+Another advantage to using a wood burning camp stove is that you don’t have to go through the hassle of making a huge campfire whenever you need to prepare meals or boil hot water.
 With a camp stove, all you need is a small, self-contained fire that you can easily put out when it’s time to go.
 Some designs can even be moved using a pair of sturdy pliers, in case you want to relocate to a better spot.

 Camp stoves are efficient and versatile

-Camp stoves are designed with efficiency in mind.
+A camping wood stove is designed with efficiency in mind.
 Most, if not all setups, allow for excellent ventilation, so you don’t have to keep on tending it over long periods of time.
-They’re also pretty versatile; some models allow the use of various fuels like alcohol, charcoal, briquettes, and biomass.
+It’s also pretty versatile; some models allow the use of various fuels like alcohol, charcoal, briquettes, and biomass.

 They make for an authentic outdoor experience